 A true diagnosis must be made by a trained professional, and as outlined by the National Institute of Mental Health, a person’s symptoms must:

 - Cause significant impairment to a person’s ability to function within the demands of their life

 - “Cause the person to fall behind normal development for his or her age”

-An adult with ADHD may encounter a variety of problems within both their personal and professional life, including poor or impaired performance within their job, struggles at the academic level, frustration at their inability to stay on top of tasks within home and family life, and a difficulty maintaining intimate relationships.
+An adult with ADHD may encounter a variety of problems within both their personal and professional life, including poor or impaired performance within their job, struggles at the academic level, frustration at their inability to stay on top of tasks within home and family life, and difficulty maintaining intimate relationships.
 These factors are also all issues that may contribute to a person’s risk of developing a substance use disorder (SUD).

-Sadly, for an individual with ADHD, the connection between ADHD and substance abuse may have existed prior to his or her ever having developed an SUD themselves.
+Sadly, for an individual with ADHD, the connection between ADHD and substance abuse may have existed prior to his or her ever having developed a SUD themselves.
 Research illustrates, for instance, that ADHD may be linked to a mother’s alcohol or drug use while a child is in utero.

 Are There Particular Risks For Young People?

 Additionally, individuals with ADHD often struggle with a co-occurring disorder, which may then increase their risk factor for substance abuse.
-A Medscape article which examines the correlation between ADHD and substance abuse asserts that “Approximately one third of adolescents with ADHD and a diagnosis of substance abuse have psychiatric comorbidities, primarily conduct disorder but also major depressive disorder, generalized anxiety disorder, and traumatic stress disorder.”
+A Medscape article which examines the correlation between ADHD and substance abuse asserts that “Approximately one-third of adolescents with ADHD and a diagnosis of substance abuse have psychiatric comorbidities, primarily conduct disorder but also major depressive disorder, generalized anxiety disorder, and traumatic stress disorder.”

-In order to circumvent these risks, parents and practitioners both must inform children of the hazards of substance abuse, screen adolescents for an SUD, especially those who have ADHD; and begin prompt treatment for youth with ADHD.
+In order to circumvent these risks, parents and practitioners both must inform children of the hazards of substance abuse, screen adolescents for a SUD, especially those who have ADHD; and begin prompt treatment for youth with ADHD.